liamstoica/portfolio/src/content/blog/post-four.md

 Words hide assumptions.
 Prototypes expose them.

 A simple prototype forces alignment.
-It makes abstract ideas tangible.
-It shows what users understand immediately and what creates friction.
-It reveals when a feature is unnecessary — or when a missing one becomes obvious.
+It shows what users understand instantly, where friction appears, and which features no longer make sense.

+It also highlights missing pieces that matter more than anyone expected.

-A prototype is not a design artifact.
+A prototype is not a design deliverable.
 It is a decision-making tool.

-When teams visualize earlier, they learn faster, pivot faster, and avoid spending months building something that was never clear to begin with.
+Teams that visualize sooner learn faster, pivot faster, and avoid months of waste.

+## A Framework I Recommend to Early Teams

+After working with founders across different industries, I keep seeing the same pattern work.
+When ambiguity is high, a structured process creates clarity and momentum.

+#### Step 1: Clarity

+Understand the essentials:
+- ICP (who has the sharpest pain today)
+- JTBD (what progress they are trying to make)
+- Use Case Mapping (where value becomes real)

+This step reduces noise and gives the team a direction worth pursuing.

+#### Step 2: Concept

+Translate clarity into something tangible:
+- Value propositions
+- Key flows
+- Low and mid-fidelity prototypes

+This step helps teams see what the experience could look like and exposes assumptions early.

+#### Step 3: Validation

+Test, refine, and tighten:
+- User tests
+- Iteration loops
+- A short, believable future roadmap

+This step reduces risk and helps the team commit to the right version of the product.

 ## Clarity Is a Rhythm

-Clarity isn't a milestone; it's a practice.
-Teams return to it whenever complexity builds up or momentum begins to drift.

-The strongest founders develop a rhythm:
+Clarity is not a one-time milestone.
+It is a practice.
+The strongest founders I work with return to it anytime momentum drifts or complexity builds.

+Their rhythm usually looks like this:
 - Simplify the narrative
 - Re-center on the ICP
 - Prioritize the use case that drives the most progress
 - Remove what does not serve the identity of the product

-This discipline is what turns an early concept into a product with gravity — one that users recognize, understand, and choose.
+This is the discipline that turns an early idea into a product with gravity.
+One that users recognize, understand, and choose.